tlevine/cluster/readme.md

 24. 9:27pm: capitate
 25. 9:27pm: hamate

-If you specify a particular worker,
+Section headings inside the output indicate the datetime and node to which each log section applies.

-If you do not specify a particular worker, the logs of different workers are concatenated in the following order with headers indicating the current worker
+If you specify a particular worker, the same ordering applies, except that only that worker's logs will be displayed.